 The skin consists of the epidermis and the dermis.
 The dermis is the deeper of the two layers and any injury here be it traumatic or surgical will result in scarring.
 New scars are usually red and can be raised.
 Over a period of 12 months, the scar matures, flattens and loses its redness.
-Occasionally ‘bad’ scars can form which are lumpy, itchy and painful.
+Occasionally ‘bad’ scars such as keloid scars or hypertrophic scars can form which are lumpy, itchy and painful.
+Scars can also be located in prominent areas such as the face which may cause patients to feel self conscious of their appearance.
+There are various treatments available to manage scars ranging from steroid injections, laser scar treatments and scar revisions.
+The type of treatment appropriate to you depends on the maturity and type of scar that you have.

 There are two types of ‘bad’ scars that can form :